roshhni97/caglarturali.github.io/README.md

 - Update [`resume.json`](data/resume.json) with your own personal details.
 You can also use [`resume.sample.json`](data/resume.sample.json) as a reference.

-- Run `npm run resume` to perform some static processing including;
+- Update [`extras.json`](data/extras.json).
+This will be used alongside your resume data to perform some static processing including;

   - Generation of a TTS-audio representation of your name.
 I have a Turkish name, I needed this.